AI-Powered Literature Mapping: The Key Features of Connected Papers and Pricing Plans Explained12 min read

 Connected Papers lists prior works most cited by graph papers, highlighting seminal literature.

-Official Website: Connected papers (https://www.connectedpapers.com/)
+Official Website: Connected Papers (https://www.connectedpapers.com/)

 Disadvantages of Connected Papers

-There are Usage Limits with the Free Plan
+Usage Limits on the Free Plan

 Connected Papers Pricing Plans

-Paid Plan Fees
+Paid Plan Pricing

 Free PlanAcademic Plan